-Once an item has been accepted under the Materials Selection Policy, it will not be removed at the request of those who disagree with its inclusion, unless it can be shown that retention of the item would be in violation of that Policy.
+Once an item has been accepted under the Materials Selection Policy, it will not be removed at the request of those who disagree with its inclusion, unless it can be shown that retention of the item would be in violation of this Policy.
 Copies of the Materials Selection Policy, the Reconsideration of Library Materials Policy and the Request for Reconsideration of Library Material Form may be obtained at the reference desk.

 The Library Board endorses the Library Bill of Rights and the Freedom to Read Statement adopted by the American Library Association, copies of which are attached to this Policy.

-Approved by the Scarsdale Public Library Board of Trustees, October 2006
+Approved by the Scarsdale Public Library Board of Trustees October 2006